zawmai/searchspring/README.md

 ## UI Requirements

+### Components

-- Input Box w/ a Search button next to it
+- TextInput Box w/ a Search button next to it
 - Grid Container of Product Cards
 - Each Product Card Contains the following details:
   - Product Name